 in generalshould try to make their book the best book possible and not rush into publishing.”

 Poetry and Ebooks

 While rushing a book out doesn’t help the work, knowing that one can publish their book of poetry and have it on hand for readings is a huge boon to poets, who often do much of their selling through readings and events.

-But the switch to eBooks has not been entirely smooth.
-Because of the added formatting issues of poetry, a lot of poets have had issues when converting their verse to eBooks and eReaders.
-Because spacing and breaks are so important, and the viewing and formatting options of eBooks can easily be altered, poets are having a hard time getting their formatting right.
+But the switch to ebooks has not been entirely smooth.
+Because of the added formatting issues of poetry, a lot of poets have had issues when converting their verse to ebooks and eReaders.
+Because spacing and breaks are so important, and we can easily alter the viewing and formatting, poets are having a hard time getting their formatting right.
 Ira Silverberg, director of literature for the National Endowment for the Arts, told the Washington Post: